 It’s a style that ultimately makes the finished piece look simultaneously futuristic and retro.
 There’s something quite ‘Sci-fi’ about the build.
 Star Wars films of the ’70s and ’80s (stylistically speaking), may spring to mind.

-A darkened matt version of Yamaha’s racing blue has been used to further accentuate the new bodywork.
+A darkened matt version of Yamaha’s racing blue further accentuates the new bodywork.
 A striped decal on the tank adds a retro feel to the finish, yet LED lights, bring the big firmly back to the future.

 “The bike has an understated, clean look and has more of a concept bike ‘feel’ than a typical custom bike.”

-The CP3 weighs in 20 kilograms less than the stock XSR900 making it 180 kg (397 pounds).
-Part of that weight saving comes in the form of carbon fibre wheel covers that house the Pirelli Super Corsa tyres.
-Additionally, lightweight Lightech footrests that offer the rider a more assured resting platform.
+The CP3 weighs 20 kilograms less than the stock XSR900 making it 180 kg (397 pounds).
+Part of that weight saving comes from carbon fibre wheel covers that house the Pirelli Super Corsa tyres.
+Additionally, lightweight Lightech footrests offer the rider a more assured resting platform.